dassoumyamoy00/dassoumyamoy00/README.md

 ## Hello World! 👋 I'm Soumyamoy Das

 ### Who am I? 🧐
 I am an innovative and passionate software developer having almost 2 years of technical experience in developing robust applications.
-I am interested in problem solving, open-source projects and to explore new domains.
+I am interested in problem solving, open-source projects and exploring new domains.
 Hence, most of the time I'm busy in learning some new tech stuff beyond my domain and job prospects 😄.
 <br><br>
 I am avid listener of music of various genres and languages.
 So after a tedious coding session and design discussion, it's always the music and a cup of coffee to rejuvenate the potential back!
 For the me-time, it's always getting glued to some documentaries 😎.
 And yes, I am a reader of non-fiction literature & articles, and also love to paint my imaginations.

 ### What are my contributions? 😅
-Although, I'm not that much active into open source contributions, yet a few of them are mentioned.
+I'm not that much active into open source contributions.
 My primary motivation is to make the open-source more powerful, better and informative, so that the other fellow developers can be benefitted!

 - [Contributed test cases for LeetCode problems](https://github.com/LeetCode-Feedback/LeetCode-Feedback/issues/9416) <br>
 - [Contributed to Proto.Actor's documentations](https://github.com/asynkron/protoactor-website/pulls?q=is%3Aclosed+is%3Apr+author%3Adassoumyamoy00)